Set Current Location

 The Toronto Dominion Bank has been collecting artwork from Canada's Inuit people from the Arctic region since the mid-1960s.
 That collection has grown considerably over time and is now housed in its own gallery in the Aetna Tower of the Toronto Dominion Centre, which opened in 1987.
-The permanent collection now consists of more than 200 pieces, encompassing artistic styles from all over Canada's vast Arctic territory.
-There are an estimated 10,000 visitors each year.
-Admission is free.
+The permanent collection now consists of hundreds of pieces, encompassing artistic styles from all over Canada's vast Arctic territory.
+There are an estimated 10,000 visitors each year and admission is free.

 If music is food for your soul, then enter the melodious environs of Soundscapes.
 It is the mecca of records from all over the world.
 Whether you want to give your eardrums a hard rock workout or please them with jazz music, this place assures you with well-stocked sounds of all genres.
 A polite staff will help you browse through all the sections and even fish out the very album you have been looking for!
 Besides, it is also doles out tickets for all happening music concerts.
 Call for more information.

-Graffiti Alley, formally known as Rush Lane is a treasure trove of graffiti art located in the heart of Toronto.
-The graffiti art stretches on for over a kilometer, and is a thoroughly enjoyable experience for those who enjoy arts.
+Graffiti Alley, formally known as Rush Lane, is a treasure trove of graffiti art located in the heart of Toronto.
+The graffiti art stretches on for over a kilometer, and is a thoroughly enjoyable experience for those who enjoy admiring art.
 The artworks change from time to time, with new ones accommodated on a frequent basis.
 Don't forget to carry your camera along if you're passing by the area.

 The Redpath Sugar Museum presents a collection of memorabilia from the Canadian sugar industry and the Red path family.
 This unique museum screens films and videos about sugar and the sugar industry.
 Special guided tours are offered for school children as well.